Brayanl0-o/SabujCha/README.md

 Footer: The footer contains links to important pages, contact information, and payment methods.

+## Requirements and How to Run the Project
+To run the SabujCha web application, you need the following:

+Web Browser: Make sure you have a modern web browser installed on your device (e.g., Google Chrome, Mozilla Firefox, Microsoft Edge).

+Text Editor: You'll need a text editor to view and edit the HTML, CSS, and JavaScript files.
+You can use any text editor of your choice, such as Visual Studio Code, Sublime Text, or Atom.

+Download the Code: Download the project code from the repository or clone it using Git.

+File Structure: Ensure that all the necessary files (HTML, CSS, and JavaScript) are organized and placed in their respective folders.

+Open the HTML File: Locate the index.html file in the project folder and open it with your web browser.
+This will launch the SabujCha website.

+Alternatively, you can host the project on a web server or use a development environment like Node.js to serve the files locally.

 ## Technologies Used
 The following technologies were used to build the SabujCha website: